 Chapter 3: Methodology

 Figure 3.1 shows the overall Iris Recognition System (IRS) block diagram, which is divided into 3 main modules.
 Firstly, the Iris Acquisition and Segmentation performs image pre-processing and iris/pupil segmentation.
 Secondly, the Iris Normalization and Iris Compression extract one specific section of the iris image and compress it into a 10x10 matrix.
-Lastly, the Self-Organizing Map (SOM) train and stores the compressed iris images as well as performs matching of iris images.
+Lastly, the Self-Organizing Map (SOM) trains and stores the compressed iris images as well as performs matching of iris images.

-This work focuses on the first IRS module which is the Iris Acquisition and Iris Segmentation unit (IAS) shown in Figure 3.2.
+This work focuses on the first IRS module which is the Iris Acquisition and Iris Segmentation unit (IAS) as shown in Figure 3.2.
 This module consists of six blocks.
 Firstly, the Terasic CMOS Image Sensor (Block 0) receives command and outputs image data.
 Secondly, the I²C Configuration (Block 1) communicates using serial protocol and sends command to Block 0.
 Thirdly, the CMOS Sensor Data Capture (Block 2) either receives image data from Block 0 or captures image data.
 Next, the RAW to RGB (Block 3) converts RAW images into RGB images while the SDRAM (Block 4) stores these RGB images.
 The Image Processing and Segmentation (Block 5) on the other hand performs image pre-processing.
 Lastly, the VGA Display (Block 6) outputs images to the monitor for display.
 Each sub-block of the Iris Acquisition and Segmentation unit will be fully illustrated with design flows and code fractions in the following sub-sections.